 Marcella Corsi is Professor of Economics at the Sapienza University of Rome.
 She holds a Ph.D. in Economics from the University of Manchester (UK) and a degree in Statistics/Economics from University of Rome “La Sapienza”.
 In the past, she has carried out several research projects (e.g., about financial exclusion and microfinance, women empowerment, and migration) at international level.
 She has worked as consultant for OECD, European Parliament and European Commission, and for several Italian institutions.

 Her research focuses on issues related to Social Inclusion, Social protection and Income distribution (often in a gender perspective).
-She is among the founders of the web-magazine inGenere www.ingenere.it and she has been one of the scientific coordinators of the European Network of Gender Equality Experts www.enege.eu.
+She is among the founders of the web-magazine inGenere www.ingenere.it and, since 2017, coordinates Minerva - Laboratory on diversity and gender inequality https://web.uniroma1.it/labminerva/en.

 In the field of microfinance, she is the author of several articles published in English and Italian, and the editor of the book Donne e Microfinanza: Uno sguardo ai paesi del Mediterraneo (Aracne, 2008).
 She is currently member of the Research committee of the European Microfinance Network.

-Lucia Dalla Pellegrina is Associate Professor of Economics at the University of Milan-Bicocca (Italy), Research Fellow at the Baffi-Carefin Center for Economic and Financial Research, Bocconi University, and Fellow at the Center for European Studies (CefES-Bicocca).
+Lucia Dalla Pellegrina is Associate Professor of Economics at the University of Milan-Bicocca (Italy), Director of the Center for Interdisciplinary Studies in Economics, Psychology and Social Sciences (CISEPS-Bicocca), Research Fellow at the Baffi-Carefin Center for Economic and Financial Research (Bocconi University), Associate Researcher at the Center for European Research on Microfinance (CERMi), and Fellow at the Center for European Studies (CEfES-Bicocca).
 In 2005, she received her Ph.D. in Economics from Bocconi University, and became Assistant Professor at the University of Milan-Bicocca from 2006 to 2017.
 Her research interests focus on microfinance, banking, and empirical legal studies.
-Regarding microfinance, her current research concentrates on loan repayment incentives and financial literacy programs in developing countries.
-She conducted randomized field experiments and quasi-natural experiments, mainly in India and South Africa.
-She published articles in World Development, Journal of Financial Stability, Small Business Economics, European Journal of Political Research, Development Policy Review, and European Journal of Development Research.
+Regarding microfinance, her current research focuses on loan repayment incentives and the trade-off between outreach and financial sustainability of MFIs; she has also conduced field experiments in developing countries.
+She published articles in World Development, Regional Studies, Journal of Financial Stability, Small Business Economics, Journal of African Economies, European Journal of Political Research, Development Policy Review, and European Journal of Development Research.
 In 2016, she has been granted the European Microfinance Research Award for the article “The Role of borrower-cosigner kinship relations on loan default”, co-authored with Antonio Scollo.

 Gregor Dorfleitner holds a degree in mathematics and business administration from the University of Augsburg, where he also did his Ph.D. thesis on index futures in 1998.
 He became full professor of finance at the Vienna University of Economics and Business in 2004.
 Since 2007 he has been full professor of finance at the Universität Regensburg, where he also has been director of the center of finance since April 2008.
-One of his main fields of research is the finance of microfinance, especially refinancing microfinance, risk management in microfinance and P2P microfinancing.
-He has published more than 50 articles in international journals such as Applied Financial Economics, Quantitative Finance, Quarterly Review of Economics and Finance, Insurance: Mathematics & Economics, International Journal of Theoretical & Applied Finance, European Journal of Operational Research, and the Journal of Banking & Finance.
+One of his main fields of research is the finance of microfinance, especially refinancing microfinance, risk management in microfinance and P2P microfinancing as well as green microfinance.
+He has published more than 60 articles in international journals such as Applied Financial Economics, Quantitative Finance, Quarterly Review of Economics and Finance, Insurance: Mathematics & Economics, International Journal of Theoretical & Applied Finance, European Journal of Operational Research, and the Journal of Banking & Finance.

 Bert D'Espallier (PhD) is Associate Professor at Hogeschool-Universiteit Brussel (HUB) and guest-lecturer at Antwerp Management School (AMS) where he teaches courses within the broad area of corporate finance, accounting, business analysis and valuation.
 In his teaching he emphasizes alternatives to profit-maximizing paradigms currently dominating the finance field.
 Such alternatives include the development of sustainable financial institutions, equitable financial markets and social businesses.
 His main research interests involve corporate finance, corporate governance and microfinance.
 He is member of the research group Finance, Accounting and Tax (FAcT) at HUB and affiliate researcher at the Centre for European Research in Microfinance (CERMi, ULB), the Norwegian Center for Microfinance Research (NOCMIR) and the Faculty of Business and Economics at KU Leuven.
 He has published in a range of economics, finance and development journals such as The European Journal of Finance, The Journal of Economics and Management Strategy, the Journal of Business Finance and Accounting, World Development, Journal of Development Studies, Journal of International Development, Applied Economics, among others.
 Ongoing research projects include the impact of subsidy uncertainty on MFIs, the influence of female management in MFIs, and the development of proxies for investment opportunities for unlisted SMEs.